awt2542/Layers-for-Framer/README.md

 .withName(string) - Layers with exact name as string

+.withWord(string) - Layers with name containing string separated by underscores

 .get(string) - Same as .withName, but returns the first match

 .containing(string) - Layers with name containing string